insight-creative/canonrisk.com/content/about/index.md

     - heading: Backed by the Best Professionals in the Industry
       body: We are proud to be backed by some of the best doctors, nurses and attorneys in the field.
 Clients can expect premier healthcare cost containment services and risk transfer, tailored to meet unique needs.
     - heading: Fast, Responsive Services
       body: At Canon Risk Consultants (CRC), we realize that time is of the essence, which is why we work faster than other healthcare audit firms.
 Our team is highly responsive, ensuring our clients receive the personal attention they deserve.
-We guarantee a 48-hour turnaround time on professional analysis of claims, providing our customers with fast, reliable services they can count on.
+We strive for a 48-hour turnaround time on professional analysis of claims, providing our customers with fast, reliable services they can count on.
     - heading: Personalized Services for Unique Needs
       body: We believe that every client is unique.
 That's why we communicate directly with TPAs and clients in insurance, government and self-insured industries.
 We want to understand each situation, providing premier services customized to meet specific needs.
 our_founder: